Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 How Do You Inspect Car Suspension?

-Your car suspension should last for between 50,000 and 100,000 miles before you need to replace any suspension parts.
+Your car’s suspension can last anywhere from 50,000 to 100,000 miles before you need to replace any parts.

 This can depend on your driving habits and commitment to vehicle maintenance.